Skip to Content

 Climate Prediction

-Model prediction: As inclination tilt decreases and axial tilt approaches its midpoint, the warmer period will end, transitioning toward a longer ice age period.
+Model prediction: As the inclination tilt effect decreases and the axial tilt effect approaches its midpoint, the warmer period will end, transitioning toward a longer ice age period.

 Expected temperature decline as inclination decreases